QuantumApprentice/msk2bmpGUI/README.md

 Then you'll have to manually add the include directories to MSVS, and the linker needs to point to the .lib files.

-Finally, as part of the final compile step, the .dll files will need to be copied to the compile destination folder.
+Finally, as part of the final compile step, the SDL2.dll and SDL_image.dll files will need to be copied to the compile destination folder.